Fix those Shin Splints!

 Shin splints occur naturally.
 Let’s fix it naturally.

 Shin splint refers to pain on the inside or front edges of the shin.
 Your legs experience maximum thrust and weight of your body when running.
 The stress on your shin bones is more pronounced if you have low bone density.
 This, in turn, increases pain in your lower legs.
 Continued thrust on your legs can lead to stress fractures and injury.
 The best way to combat shin splints is by taking 3 to 5 weeks off to let the bone heal.
-It is important that you take up a few stretching exercises and undergo an initial physiotherapy session to relax those bones and give your legs some rest.
+It is important that you take up a few stretching and shin splints exercises and undergo an initial physiotherapy session to relax those bones and give your legs some rest.
 Chronic overload and inadequate recovery can lead to serious fractures.